dfm/extending-jax/README.md

 jaxlib][jaxlib-lapack] are implemented using Cython if you'd like to see an example of how to do that.

-Another choice that I've made is to use [CMake](https://cmake.org) to build the extensions.
-It would be totally possible (and perhaps preferable if you only support CPU usage) to stick to just using setuptools directly, but setuptools doesn't seem to have great support for compiling CUDA extensions so that's why I settled on CMake.
-In the end, it's not too painful since CMake can be included as a build dependency in `pyproject.toml` so users won't have to install it separately.
-Another build option would be to use [bazel](https://bazel.build) to compile the code, like the JAX project, but I don't have any experience with it so I decided to stick with what I know. _The key point is that we're just compiling a regular old Python module so you can use whatever infrastructure you're familiar with!_
+Another choice that I've made is to use [scikit-build-core](scikit-build-core) and [CMake](https://cmake.org) to build the extensions.
+Another build option would be to use [bazel](https://bazel.build) to compile the code, like the JAX project, but I don't have any experience with it, so I decided to stick with what I know. _The key point is that we're just compiling a regular old Python module, so you can use whatever infrastructure you're familiar with!_

 With these choices out of the way, the boilerplate code required to define the interface is, using the `cpu_kepler` function defined in the previous section as